 Fees and the deposit

-Types of properties and contracts in Brussels
+Types of properties and contracts for renting in Brussels

 Short or long term?